Saturday, December 14, 2019

 NADIA

 On November 4th, I dropped by the house of Ivaan's sister Nadia and brother-in-law, Nick, to drop something off.
-Nadia has been chronically ill for several years with a complex variety of medical conditions.
+Nadia has been chronically ill for several years with a complex array of medical conditions.
 Nonetheless, she's far outlived her parents and her brother.
 That's because of her secret weapon: her husband Nick.

 Nick - or Kolya, as she calls him - was Nadia's first and only boyfriend.
 Legend has it that he used to see her every Sunday in church.
 Nadia was 14, and she sang in the cathedral choir.
 Nick was a newer immigrant to Canada, about three years older than Nadia, and he used to say to himself, "That's the girl I'm going to marry one day".